SINTEF/dlite/doc/user_guide/exceptions.md

 Python exceptions
 -----------------
-If an error occur in the C-code of DLite, a DLite exception will be raised.
+If an error occurs in the C-code of DLite, a DLite exception will be raised.
 All error codes defined in [src/dlite-errors.h] are exposed as DLite exceptions in the Python interface and all DLite exceptions inherits from `dlite.DLiteError`.

 DLite maintains its own error state, which is cleared before calling a function or method in the DLite Python API.